 In the world of buying and selling there are some generalist investment strategies, however, that will hold you in relatively good stead.

-Stick with capital cities.
 Capital cities tend to have more infrastructure, a greater number of jobs and a higher population.
-This equates to a significantly higher rental demand than in other areas, resulting in lower vacancy rates.
+This equates to a significantly higher rental demand than in other areas, resulting in lower vacancy raes.
 It’s why property developers invest so much in new buildings in capital cities.

 Fitzgerald also says there are a few tricks to spotting a good property investment, including choosing a desirable neighbourhood; quality schools; low crime; a stable job market; attractive amenities such as public transport hubs and shopping centres.